Skip to content

 ActionTaps

-Spawn an agent0
+Spawn an agent (from chat)0

 Run an agent's task0

-Revoke an agent0
+Revoke an agent (from chat)0

-Recover on a new device (rehydrate fleet)1
+Recover on a new device (sign in, manage existing orches)1 per main-signed action